aldettinger/camel-quarkus-troubleshooting/README.md

 target/cq-troubleshooting-native-1.0.0-SNAPSHOT-runner -XX:+FlightRecorder -XX:StartFlightRecording="filename=recording.jfr"
 ```

-Just remind to kill the native application before the SEGFAULT so that JFR events are flushed:
+Just remind to kill the native application before the SEGFAULT so that JFR events are flushed.
+And the command will produce the below output:

 ```
-ain_upstream @ cq-troubleshooting-native]$ target/cq-troubleshooting-native-1.0.0-SNAPSHOT-runner -XX:+FlightRecorder -XX:StartFlightRecording="filename=recording.jfr"
 __  ____  __  _____   ___  __ ____  ______
  --/ __ \/ / / / _ | / _ \/ //_/ / / / __/
  -/ /_/ / /_/ / __ |/ , _/ ,< / /_/ /\ \